 Nectar contained in warmer flowers becomes more fluid or, in technical terms, less viscous.
 It is therefore easier to drink.
 Bees are able to flick their tongues in and out of the sweet, warm liquid at an extremely fast pace.
 “By looking at the dynamics of a bee’s tongue, we were able to provide a mechanistic explanation of why bees prefer warmer nectar,” explains Prof Nicolson, a senior research fellow at UP’s Centre for the Advancement of Scholarship and an expert on how bird and insect pollinators feed.

-Prof Nicolson’s study collaborators comprised researchers who specialise in aeronautics and mechanical engineering from Sun Yat-Sen University, China University of Geosciences and Tsinghua University.
+Prof Nicolson’s collaborators were researchers who specialise in aeronautics and mechanical engineering from Sun Yat-Sen University, China University of Geosciences and Tsinghua University.
 They are Lianhui Shi, Prof Yunqiang Yang, Prof Jianing Wu, Prof Shaoze Yan and Prof Zhigang Wu.

 The research team found that bees that select flowers with warm, and therefore less viscous, nectars can dip their hairy tongues in and out of the nectar at a much faster rate.
 This allows the insects to take in more of the energy-rich liquid in a shorter space of time.